 The Loft at Liz’s features its formidable lineup of top artists

-for their exhibit with a clearly ‘primary’ focus.
+for their exhibit with a ‘primary’ focus.

-The show is simply entitled “RED”.
+The show is simply titled “RED”.

 This group exhibition features a number of renowned visual artists.